grafana/tempo/docs/tempo/website/api_docs/_index.md

 ### Ingest

-Tempo distributor uses the OpenTelemetry receiver as a foundation to ingest trace data.
+The Tempo distributor uses the OpenTelemetry Collector receivers as a foundation to ingest trace data.
 These APIs are meant to be consumed by the corresponding client SDK or pipeline component, such as Grafana Agent, OpenTelemetry Collector, or Jaeger Agent.